Jampire/oauth2-appid/readme.md

 Use `baseAuthUri` to specify the IBM App ID base server URL.
 You can lookup the correct value from the Application settings of your IBM App ID service under `oAuthServerUrl` without `tenantId` section, eg. `https://us-south.appid.cloud.ibm.com/oauth/v4`.

 Use `tenantId` to specify the IBM App ID tenant ID.
-You can lookup the correct value from the Application settings of your IBM App ID service under `tenantId`, eg. `abc-zyz-123`.
+You can lookup the correct value from the Application settings of your IBM App ID service under `tenantId`, eg. `abcd-efgh-1234-5678-mnop`.

-All other values you can find in Application settings of your IBM App ID service under.
+All other values you can find in Application settings of your IBM App ID service.

 Do not forget to register your redirect URL in your IBM App ID whitelist.
-Read IBM App ID [documentation](https://cloud.ibm.com/docs/services/appid?topic=appid-getting-started).
+Please, read IBM App ID [documentation](https://cloud.ibm.com/docs/services/appid?topic=appid-getting-started).

 ### Authorization Code Flow